 Who can submit specimens for testing?

-- Confirmatory Testing: Syphilis testing will be performed upon approval of your local county health department or consultation with the laboratory.
-For all other cases, please refer to the Communicable Disease Reporting Guidelines 2016 published by the New York State Department of Health/New York City Department of Health and Mental Hygiene.
+Refer to the Communicable Disease Reporting Guidelines 2020 published by the New York State Department of Health/New York City Department of Health and Mental Hygiene.

 Primary Testing Supplies

 Obtain blood specimens (red top/SST or equivalent tube) aseptically using approved venipuncture techniques by qualified personnel.